brooklynrail/brooklynrail-platform/content/events/2023/03/r-i-p-germain-jesus-died-for-us-we-will-die-for-dudus.md

 ---
 title: 'R.I.P.
 Germain: "Jesus Died For Us, We Will Die For Dudus!"'
 deck: Featuring R.I.P.
-Germain and Paul Gladston
+Germain and Paul Gladston, with Tilghman Goldsborough
 summary: Artist R.I.P.
 Germain joins Rail contributor Paul Gladston for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Tilghman Goldsborough.
 people:
   - person: r-i-p-germain
   - person: paul-gladston